Home History Geography Polity Question Grammar

 • of

-Explanation: The adjective consistent takes the preposition with when it means in agreement, harmony, or conformity.
-Structure: consistent with + noun/pronoun
+Explanation: The adjective true takes the preposition to when it means faithful, loyal, or keeping promises.
+Structure: true to + noun/pronoun

 • about